samme4life/spring-batch-example/README.md

 ## How to Create the Docker image and push it into DockerHub

 ### Prerequisits
+* Maven is configured in your system
 * Docker should be installed in your PC
 ### Steps
 * using command prompt go to the root of the application and themvn clean package
+* mvn clean package
 * docker build -t spring-batch-example .
 * docker tag spring-batch-example <hub-user>/<repo-name>[:<tag>]
 * docker push <hub-user>/<repo-name>[:<tag>]